 Loud clapping erupted throughout the plane upon landing into Pointe-à-Pitre International Airport and now I know why!
 Most of the passengers were returning to their lovely island home and I was just glad to be visiting!
 Guadeloupe may appear to some as a bit ‘out of the loop’ when it comes to the hedonistic fame of the French Caribbean and this, to me, is a tragedy!
 Whilst maybe thought of as the not so pretty sister next to her famous siblings St Barts and Martinique, this lovely island paradise oﬀers just as much fun, sun and frivolity as do her glamorous les soeurs!

 Being an overseas department of France, the Euro is used which makes Guadeloupe a bullseye holiday spot for Europeans.
-When I was there in early January with MB, many cruise ships were coming and going throughout the week which oﬄoaded a sea (pardon the pun) of American and Canadian tourists, it being a close area for them to indulge in a bit of sun and to escape their depressing winter blues!
+When I was there in early January with my partner MB (Monsieur Bleu), many cruise ships were coming and going throughout the week which oﬄoaded a sea (pardon the pun) of American and Canadian tourists, it being a close area for them to indulge in a bit of sun and to escape their depressing winter blues!
 I think I was the only Australian on the island, which was fun, as us down under can’t really be bothered to travel all that way!
 Such a shame as it is a lovely little place and this is exactly why I slog over these blogs; to try to get us lazy Aussies to venture out of our comfort zones and explore more exotic and far ﬂung destinations!

 MB and I were fortunate to stay with his lovely parents in their home in Le Gosier, one of the better areas on Grande -Terre and close to the major town of Pointe-á-Pitre.
 Le Gosier which means gullet in French, refers to a species of pelican found on the island and lived up to its name as many of these lovely brown sea birds could be seen nesting in the nearby jagged cliﬀs.
 Le Gosier has a fantastic beach La Datcha which is not overly large or overcrowded, boasting clear water and pale sand with a few nooks and crannies hidden in the rocks for privacy.
 Some bars and ‘snack’ restaurants have popped up here over the years making it a great spot for a full day outing.
 For those olympic swimmer types amongst us (NOT ME), an extremely popular practice amongst the locals and expats alike is to take the early morning plunge into the sea and swim 20 minutes to the tiny neighbouring island of Îlet du Gosier.
 All very wonderful and brave, it seems simple and not too far, but if you are in favour of the less vigorous version, there is a boat which leaves every 30 minutes and costs 5 euro to take you over and back for the day so you too can enjoy the pristine beach or visit the pretty lighthouse.
 Merci for small mercies!

 Staying true to her French heritage and classic Creole roots, Guadeloupe boasts quirky colonial stye houses and shop fronts, with boulangeries by the dozen, wonky narrow streets and languid, colourfully dressed locals, seemingly without a care in the world, either loitering on the street corners or exchanging their daily dilemmas in the cafés!
 More proof of this carefree Caribbean lifestyle and attitude is represented in the stunning little town of Deshaies or Déhé (pronounced deh hey) which was made famous due to it being the quintessential back drop to the well known and popular BBC television series Death in Paradise.
 British and French tourists ﬂock to this area to experience the realness of their favourite TV drama and feel like one of the extras for even just a moment!
 [FYI: There is also a museum dedicated to the series, but I didn’t visit it on this occasion.]
-Having only watched a few episodes (and by the way it is a fantastic series and I highly recommend it), even I felt a bit star struck walking the famous street and capturing that special vibe!
+Having watched most of the episodes (and by the way it is a fantastic series and I highly recommend it), even I felt a bit star struck walking the famous street and capturing that special vibe!
 My sister, being a huge fan, would have adored it!

 Bar featured in Death in Paradise